skuid/skuid-cli/README.md

   skuid [command]

 Available Commands:
-  page-pack   Retrieve a collection of Skuid Pages as a Page Pack. pull        Pull Skuid Pages from Salesforce into a local directory. push        Push Skuid Pages from a directory to Skuid.
+  deploy      Deploy local Skuid metadata to a Skuid Platform Site. page-pack   Retrieve a collection of Skuid Pages as a Page Pack. pull        Pull Skuid Pages from Salesforce into a local directory. push        Push Skuid Pages from a directory to Skuid.